njoy/NJOY21/README.md

 - NJOY21 verifies all the input parameters before performing any processing.
 This provides a good mechanism to know if your input is valid and provides lots of information if it is not.
 (Note: we *cannot* ensure that it is correct; that is your responsibility.)
 The input verification is very strict; if your input does not conform to what is documented in the [manual](https://github.com/njoy/NJOY2016-manual/blob/master/njoy16.pdf), it will not run in NJOY21.

+The command-line option `-h` or `--help` provides a little more information as to how to execute NJOY21.

 ## NJOY21 Development
 NJOY21 is primarily written in modern C++.
 It consists of many subprojects that are used together to accomplish the entire work that NJOY performs.
-Initially, NJOY21 is just delegates to NJOY2016; this will ensure backwards compatibility.
+Initially, NJOY21 just delegates to NJOY2016; this will ensure backwards compatibility.
 As the different modules/components of NJOY are modernized, the calls to the Fortran modules (i.e., NJOY2016) will be replaced with calls to the modernized code.

 ## Installation
 Instructions for building and installing NJOY21---as well as any of the subprojects---are found on our (admittedly inadequate) [website](https://njoy.github.io/Build/index.html).